 - Wait until a current loan payoff reduces your monthly obligations.
 A car paid off 6 months before closing removes that payment entirely from the DTI calculation.

-Use the Home Affordability Calculator to find the purchase price range where your current DTI qualifies, and work backward from there.
+Use the Home Affordability Calculator to find the purchase price range where your current DTI qualifies, then work backward from there.

 Key Formulas at a Glance